Hyundai Azera Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Hyundai Azera are $1,064 a year for full coverage insurance.
-Comprehensive insurance costs around $170, collision insurance costs $262, and liability is $474.
-Buying just liability costs around $522 a year, and insurance for high-risk drivers costs $2,300 or more.
+Average insurance rates for a Hyundai Azera are $1,064 a year for full coverage.
+Comprehensive insurance costs around $170, collision insurance costs $262, and liability insurance costs $474.
+A liability-only policy costs as little as $522 a year, and high-risk insurance costs $2,300 or more.
 Teen drivers receive the highest rates at up to $4,266 a year.

 Average premium for full coverage: $1,064